Let your imagination soar with DANIEL SMITH Watercolor Grounds!

 – Nothing else like it on the market.

-DANIEL SMITH Watercolor Ground is made by hand, in Seattle, Washington, USA.
+DANIEL SMITH Watercolor Grounds are made by hand, in Seattle, Washington, USA.

 Absorbent or semi-absorbent surfaces require no special prep before brushing on DANIEL SMITH Watercolor Ground.
 These include paper, canvas and other fabrics, wood, plaster, shells and hardboard.
 Non-absorbent surfaces such as metal, plastic or glass should be lightly abraded with sandpaper or steel wool before brushing on the Watercolor Ground.